College of the Ozarks: Athletics

 The College of the Ozarks (CofO) athletic teams are called the Bobcats.
-The college is a member of the National Christian College Athletic Association (NCCAA), primarily competing as an independent (and full-time since the 2021–22 school year) in the Central Region of the Division I level.
+The college is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Sooner Athletic Conference (SAC) since the 2024–25 academic year.
+The Bobcats are also a member of the National Christian College Athletic Association (NCCAA), primarily competing as an independent (full-time from 2021–22 to 2022–23) in the Central Region of the Division I level.

-CofO competes in ten intercollegiate varsity sports: Men's sports include baseball, basketball, cheerleading, cross country and track & field; while women's sports include basketball, cheerleading, cross country, track & field and volleyball.
+CofO competes in ten intercollegiate varsity sports teams.
+Men's sports include baseball, basketball, cheerleading, cross country and track & field, while women's sports include basketball, cheerleading, cross country, track & field and volleyball.

-Previously, CofO competed as a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Midlands Collegiate Athletic Conference (MCAC) from 1994–95 to 2014–15 (the final season which the conference was later dissolved).
-Then CofO competed in the Association of Independent Institutions (AII, basically as an independent school in the NAIA) since the 2015–16 school year.
-In March 2021, mid-season, the former college president, Jerry C. Davis, decided to drop out of NAIA athletics competition (effective immediately during the 2020–21 school year); with no prior warning or discussion with players, coaches, or administrators.
-The president did not give a reason for the decision.
+Previously, CofO competed in the NAIA as a core active member the Midlands Collegiate Athletic Conference (MCAC) from 1994–95 to 2014–15 (the final season after which the conference was later dissolved).
+Then CofO competed in the Association of Independent Institutions (AII, basically as an independent school in the NAIA) from 2015–16 to 2020–21 (and later again during the 2023–24 school year when it returned back to the NAIA).

 Basketball

-The 2005-06 men's basketball team won the NAIA Division II national championship, while the Lady Cats were the runner up.
+The 2005–06 men's basketball team won the NAIA Division II national championship, while the Lady Cats were the runner up.
 The men's team was second in the basketball tournament in 2000 and 2009.
 From 2000 to 2017, Keeter Gymnasium was host to the NAIA Division II Basketball Championship games.
 In 2014, Ozarks made headlines by defeating second-ranked College of Idaho in the national tournament.

 In the wake of the 2016–2017 national anthem protests at athletic events in the United States, the college announced that they would refuse to play any team whose players took a knee in the same manner as the protests.
-In response, College of the Ozarks chose to withdraw from hosting the Division II men's basketball champion game and agreed to aide in moving it to another venue.
+In response, College of the Ozarks chose to withdraw from hosting the Division II men's basketball champion game and agreed to aid in moving it to another venue.
 The championship game had been held there since 2000.
 In September 2018, the president of the college released a statement explaining that the school would no longer use uniforms made by Nike: "If Nike is ashamed of America, we are ashamed of them."

+Leaving the NAIA

+In March 2021, mid-season, former college president Jerry C. Davis decided to drop out of NAIA athletics competition (effective immediately during the 2020–21 school year), with no prior warning or discussion with players, coaches, or administrators.
+The president did not give a reason for the decision.
+After two years in the NCCAA, the school returned to the NAIA in 2023.

 Campus

+The campus consists of the following parts: